Alluxio/alluxio/deploy/docker/README.md

+## Alternative

+If you are using vagrant, please refer to deploy/vagrant for substitution of this module

 ## What is docker

 Please refer to [official docker homepage](https://www.docker.com) for help.
 Simply put, you can think of it as a lightweight virtual machine although this is not an exact description.